Shifting:Stage Nuremberg

 Crowdstorming: Discovering AI in Teaching Together

 Which AI tools can enhance teaching, and how?
-In this open space at the Technical University of Nuremberg (UTN), we will collect, test, and discuss innovative tools and use cases.
-Contribute your ideas—whether analog, digital, or through direct exchange!
+In this open space at the Technical University of Nuremberg (UTN), we collected, tested, and discussed innovative tools and use cases.
+C

 The Online Writing Lab (OWL) – Experience Academic Writing Digitally

-The Online Writing Lab (OWL) of the Nuremberg Institute of Technology presents itself with an interactive booth.
+The Online Writing Lab (OWL) of the Nuremberg Institute of Technology presented itself with an interactive booth.
 A large screen allows visitors to explore the digital platform firsthand.
-Throughout the building, QR code stickers provide mobile access to OWL.
-A highlight is the Writing Type Test, which is not only available online but also in an analog format—complemented by personal conversations with the OWL team.
-Exclusive Goodie Bags with OWL souvenirs serve as a keepsake of the world of digital academic writing.
+Throughout the building, QR code stickers provided mobile access to OWL.
+A highlight was the Writing Type Test, which was not only available online but also in an analog format—complemented by personal conversations with the OWL team.
+Exclusive Goodie Bags with OWL souvenirs served as a keepsake of the world of digital academic writing.

 Imagine all the People … Innovative Design Teaching – Innovative Case Studies

 In today’s complex 21st-century contexts, innovative and creative practice requires new approaches.
 At HfK*G, we explored the theme “Imagine …”, inspired by John Lennon’s song, in an interdisciplinary teaching module.
-We embrace Lennon’s vision and reference the transformative power of design.
-In a hybrid exhibition, students present cross-media artworks, showcasing the open creative process—from identifying problems and research phases to idea development, iterative prototyping, and the final implementation using AI tools.
-We look forward to presenting the innovative power of interdisciplinary communication design projects and discussing how innovative teaching concepts emerge.
-Visitors are invited to actively participate in the creative process on-site.
+We embraced Lennon’s vision and reference the transformative power of design.
+In a hybrid exhibition, students presented cross-media artworks, showcasing the open creative process—from identifying problems and research phases to idea development, iterative prototyping, and the final implementation using AI tools.
+We presended the innovative power of interdisciplinary communication design projects and discussed how innovative teaching concepts emerge.

 LEO Labs

 Welcome to LEO Labs!
-The shared makerspace of the Nuremberg Institute of Technology, Nuremberg University of Music, and the Academy of Fine Arts Nuremberg is a place where learning, teaching, creative work, and interdisciplinary exchange come together.
-LEO Labs consist of multiple workshops and labs—ranging from an analog workshop to a sound studio.
-During U:FF, several activities will be offered to stimulate creativity.
+The shared makerspace of the Nuremberg Institute of Technology, Nuremberg University of Music, and the Academy of Fine Arts Nuremberg was a place where learning, teaching, creative work, and interdisciplinary exchange come together.
+LEO Labs consisted of multiple workshops and labs—ranging from an analog workshop to a sound studio.

 Kitchen Stories

 The most interesting moments at conferences happen during breaks.
 And at parties, there’s always a place where countless people have discovered countless connections: the kitchen.
-Today, we combine both and invite you to a radically informal exchange in an often-overlooked learning space—the kitchen.
+We combined both and invited you to a radically informal exchange in an often-overlooked learning space—the kitchen.

 Evening programme